Betterment/journaled/README.md

 end
 ```

-Your authenticated entity must respond to `#to_global_id`, which
+Your authenticated entity must respond to `#to_global_id`, which ActiveRecords do by default.
-ActiveRecords do by default.
+This feature relies on `ActiveSupport::CurrentAttributes` under the hood.

 Every time any of the specified attributes is modified, or a `User`
 record is created or destroyed, an event will be sent to Kinesis with the following attributes: